 Another major misconception in people's minds regarding credit score is that becoming debt-free will suddenly lead to a perfect credit score of 800.
 This is not true!
 A credit score is not based on the amount of debt you have; rather, it is a summary of your credit behavior.
 Without active credit, your credit scoring mechanism will not be aware of how you have been managing all your obligations.
 However, with just one credit card used responsibly, your credit score can significantly improve.

 5. Closing Credit Cards Will Improve Your Credit Score

-This is thought to be a quick fix for bad credit score, but it’s not.
+This is thought to be a quick fix for a bad credit score, but it’s not.
 There is a total of five determinants of credit score, one of which is the utilization ratio.
 This measures the amount of debt one has relative to their available credit.
-If one credit card is closed in the hopes of achieving a higher credit score, the available credit goes down and the debt utilization ratio increases.
-This makes you all the more risky in the eyes of your lenders, so do not close credit cards to improve credit score.
+If one credit card is closed in the hopes of achieving a higher credit score, the available credit goes down, and the debt utilization ratio increases.
+This makes you all the riskier in the eyes of your lenders, so do not close credit cards to improve your credit score.
 It’s all a hoax!